taichi-dev/taichi_three/README.md

 Example
 -------

-Running the following example code should give you an moving ball:
+Running the following example code should gives you an moving ball:
 ```py
 import taichi as ti
 import taichi_three as t3